efjimm/Cellulator/README.md

 - `fill (range) (value) {increment}`
   - Fills the given range with value, incrementing by increment each cell.
 Increment is applied left to right, top to bottom.
 Example: ":fill b1:d12 30 0.2"

+## Numerical Expressions

+Numerical expressions consist of numeric literals, cell references, cell ranges, builtin functions, and numeric operators.
+They can be used on the right-hand side of the `=` in a `let` statement.

+### Numeric literals

+Number literals consist of a string of ASCII digit characters (0-9) and underscores, with at most one decimal point.
+Underscores are ignored and are only used for visual separation of digits.
+Underscores are not preserved when assigned to cells.

+Examples:

+- `1000000`
+- `1_000_000`
+- `1_234_567.000_089`

+### Cell References

+Cell references evaluate to the value of another cell.
+The value returned by a cell reference will be updated if the expression contained by that cell changes.

+Examples:

+- `A0`
+- `GP359`
+- `crxp65535` (Last cell in a sheet)

+### Cell Ranges

+Cell ranges represent all cells in the inclusive square area between two positions.
+Cell ranges can only be used in builtin functions.
+They are defined as two cell references separated with a colon `:` character.

+Examples:

+- `A0:B0` (Contains 2 cells)
+- `A0:A0` (Contains 1 cell)
+- `D6:E3` (Contains 8 cells)

+### Numeric Operators

+The following is a list of all operators available for use with numeric literals, cell references and builtins:

+- unary `+` Positive numeric literal
+- unary `-` Negative numeric literal
+- binary `+` Addition
+- binary `-` Subtraction
+- `*` Multiplication
+- `/` Division
+- `%` Modulo division (remainder)
+- `(` and `)` Grouping operators

+### Builtin Functions

+Builtin functions perform specific operations on an arbitrary number of arguments.
+Builtins are used in the format `@builtin_name(argument_1, argument_2, argument_3, ...)`.
+Builtins must have at least one argument.
+Builtins accept numeric literals, cell references, cell ranges and other builtins as arguments.

+The following is a list of all currently implemented builtin functions:

+- `@sum` Returns the sum of its arguments
+- `@mul` Returns the product of its arguments
+- `@avg` Returns the average of its arguments
+- `@min` Returns the smallest argument
+- `@max` Returns the largest argument

+## String Expressions

+String expressions consist of string literals, cell references, and string operators.
+There are currently no builtin functions that operate on strings.
+String expressions can be used on the right hand side of the `=` in a `label` statement.

+### String Literals

+String literals consist of arbitrary text surrounded by single or double quotes.
+There is currently no way to escape quotes inside of quotes.

+Examples:

+- 'This is a string'
+- 'Double "quotes" inside of single quotes'
+- "Single 'quotes' inside of double quotes"

+### String Operators

+The following is a list of all currently available string operators:

+- `#` Concatenates the strings on the left and right
+  - Examples:
+    - `'This is a string' # ' that has been concatenated'`
+    - `'1: ' # A0`
+    - `A0 # B0`

 ## Keybinds